 I chose Orange for two simple reasons: it was the network recommended by the attendant at my local kiosk, and had the best coverage throughout the country.

-There are many ways to buy SIM cards and packages: in supermarkets, street kiosks, gas (petrol) stations, and official company stores.
-I purchased a SIM card from a street kiosk next to the Old Town in Warsaw, and the process was fast and simple, taking under 15 minutes.
+There are many ways to buy SIM cards and packages: in supermarkets, street kiosks, gas (petrol) stations, and official stores.
+I got mine from a street kiosk next to the Old Town in Warsaw, and the process was quick and easy, taking under 15 minutes.

 Registering with your passport or national ID card is now mandatory when buying a SIM card in Poland, due to an anti-terrorism act that went into effect in 2016.